 The Company applies the provisions of ASC Topic 815-40, Contracts in Entity's Own Equity ("ASC Topic 815-40"), under which convertible instruments and warrants, which contain terms that protect holders from declines in the stock price (reset provisions), may not be exempt from derivative accounting treatment.
 As a result, warrants and embedded conversion options in convertible debt are recorded as a liability and are revalued at fair value at each reporting date.
 If the fair value of the warrants exceeds the face value of the related debt, the excess is recorded as change in fair value in operations on the issuance date.
-The Company has 3,000,000 warrants and \$555,000 of convertible debt with variable conversion pricing outstanding at September 30, 2015.
+The Company has 3,000,000 warrants and \$2,922,199 of convertible debt with repricing options qualifying for derivative accounting treatment outstanding at March 31, 2016.

 The Company calculates the estimated fair values of the liabilities for derivative instruments using the Black Scholes ("BSM") option pricing model.
-The closing price of the Company's common stock at September 30, 2015 was \$0.0289.
-Volatility, expected remaining term and risk free interest rates used to estimate the fair value of derivative liabilities at September 30, 2015, are indicated in the table that follows.
-The volatility for initial valuation was based on comparative company's methods since the Company's stock is very thinly traded and historical volatility at September 30, 2015, the expected term is equal to the remaining term of the warrants and the risk free rate is based upon rates for treasury securities with the same term.
+The closing price of the Company's common stock at March 31, 2016 was \$0.0304.
+Volatility, expected remaining term and risk free interest rates used to estimate the fair value of derivative liabilities at March 31, 2016, are indicated in the table that follows.
+The volatility was based on historical volatility at March 31, 2016, the expected term is equal to the remaining term of the warrants and the risk free rate is based upon rates for treasury securities with the same term.